sassoftware/saspy/saspy/doc/source/install.rst

     first one in the list of app servers it supports. sspi -
     New in 2.17, there is support for IWA (Integrated Windows Authentication) from a Windows client to remote IOM server.
+    This is only for when your Workspace server is configured to use IWA as the authentication method, which is not the default.
     This is simply a boolean, so to use it you specify 'sspi' : True.
 Also, to use this, you must have the path to the spiauth.dll file in your System Path variable, just like is required for Local IOM connections.
-    See the second paragraph under Local IOM for more on this. autoexec -
+    See the second paragraph under Local IOM for more on the spiauth.dll file. autoexec -
     This is a string of SAS code that will be submitted upon establishing a connection.
     You can use this to preassign libraries you always want available, or whatever you want.